Empress Genmei

 Empress Genmei (元明天皇, Genmei-tennō), also known as Empress Genmyō, was the 43rd monarch of Japan, according to the traditional order of succession.
-Genmei's reign spanned the years 707 through 715 CE.
+Genmei's reign spanned the years 707 through 715.
+She established the capital at Heijō-kyō in 710, marking the beginning of the Nara period.

 In the history of Japan, Genmei was the fourth of eight women to take on the role of empress regnant.
 The three female monarchs before Genmei were Suiko, Kōgyoku/Saimei, and Jitō.
 The four women sovereigns reigning after Genmei were Genshō, Kōken/Shōtoku, Meishō, and Go-Sakuramachi.

 Traditional narrative

 Before her ascension to the Chrysanthemum Throne, her personal name (imina) was Abe-hime.

 Empress Genmei was the fourth daughter of Emperor Tenji; and she was a younger sister of Empress Jitō by a different mother.
 Her mother, Mei-no-Iratsume (also known as Soga-hime), was a daughter of Udaijin Soga-no-Kura-no-Yamada-no-Ishikawa-no-Maro (also known as Soga Yamada-no Ō-omi).